ReaperOAK/KCAdashboard/src/components/chess/docs.md

 - **ChessNavigation.js**
   Provides navigation controls (e.g., next/prev move) for chess games.

-- **ChessPGNBoard.js**
+**ChessPGNBoard.js**
   Displays chess games loaded from PGN files for review or study.
+In quiz mode, provides instant feedback for correct and incorrect moves, and reports all moves (correct/incorrect) to parent components for quiz scoring.

 - **ChessPositionEditor.js**
   Allows users to edit and set up custom chess positions.

-- **ChessQuizBoard.js**
+**ChessQuizBoard.js**
   Board component for chess quiz questions and puzzles.
+Now provides instant feedback for both correct and incorrect moves.
+Wrong moves are highlighted and users are prompted to try again.
+All moves (correct/incorrect) are reported to parent components for quiz scoring.

 - **EngineAnalysis.js**
   Integrates with a chess engine to analyze games and suggest moves.